Evidence of Practice

 - practice experience as an RN, RPN or NP within the past three years (must be relevant to the category or class to which you are applying)

 - completing other nursing education within the past three years.
 This includes both theoretical- and clinical-based components relevant to the category to which you are applying.
 For example, completing a Post Basic Bachelor program in your country of origin, with a clinical component or Masters of Science or Ph.D. in nursing with a research component, may meet the requirement.

 - Some applicants may be eligible to participate in a supervised practice experience in Ontario to meet the evidence of practice requirement.
 Read the Supervised Practice Experience Partnership for more details about the program and eligibility requirements

 If you do not have evidence of practice within this timeframe, you still have options.
 You can:

-- return to, and practise, in a jurisdiction where you are registered
+- return to, and practice, in a jurisdiction where you are registered

 - have an evaluation that the Registration Committee approves, and successfully complete any additional training, experience, examinations or assessments the committee identifies.
-The College will direct you to complete additional education based on how long it has been since you practised.
+CNO will direct you to complete additional education based on how long it has been since you practiced.